 Celery, spring onions, herbs and asparagus can last for up to 2 weeks when stored in water.
 Simply place them in a vase or jar and change the water every few days.

 - Wash at 30 degrees

 Laundry can be a major drain on time, energy and bills.
 Next time you put on a load of washing, choose a cooler setting for your load.
-Not only will your colours stay brighter, clothing last longer but you’ll be saving on power bills too.
+Not only will your colours stay brighter, clothing lasts longer but you’ll be saving on power bills too.

 Most of us wash our clothes too often and overuse laundry products.
 Try substituting ¼ cup of vinegar instead of fabric softener.
-It’s grey water safe, budget friendly, better for the environment and will make your towels soft.
+It’s grey water safe, budget-friendly, better for the environment and will make your towels soft.

 Amy French blogs about simple, practical ways anyone can reduce waste and live a more sustainable eco-friendly lifestyle at The Good Life with Amy French.
-She lives in Adelaide with her family, and is passionate about saving the planet and saving money.
-You can also follow her on Facebook, Instagramor check out her zero waste Etsy store.
+She lives in Adelaide with her family and is passionate about saving the planet and saving money.
+You can also follow her on Facebook, Instagram or check out her zero-waste Etsy store.